BassJamm/BassJamm.github.io/content/posts/_index.md

 ---
-title: PaperMod
+title: Posts
-summary: Contains posts related to `PaperMod`
+summary: Contains all posts
-description: Contains posts related to PaperMod
+description: Contains all posts
 ---